 When I was teaching third grade, I had a student who was very behind in reading.
 Very, very behind.
 All her data (and I collected a lot of it) suggested she ranked in the bottom 7% of my class and the bottom 5% of the entire third grade at my school.
-Despite all the intervention I could offer she just wasn’t making progress like my other struggling readers were.
+Despite all the interventions I could offer she just wasn’t making progress like my other struggling readers were.

-So, I filled out the mountains of paperwork and took my concerns to the IEP board…where they were promptly dismissed.
+So, I filled out the mountains of paperwork and took my concerns to the IEP board… where they were promptly dismissed.
 You see, yes, this little girl had made such minimal gain it could hardly be considered as such, but she was also an English Language Learner.
 She was originally from South Korea and English was her second language, so the IEP board sent me on my way with a gentle pat on the head.

-But I knew in the heart this was not a second language problem.
+But I knew in my heart this was not a second language problem.
 This little one had been living in the same house in our town since she and her family moved to the United States five years prior.
 She spoke English well, albeit sometimes making very strange connections between concepts, and both of her parents spoke English as fluently as me.
-No, I could not chock this up to a second language issue.
+No, I could not chalk this up to a second language issue.

 But, what choice did I have?
-I kept more data and I worked even harder with her small group and I sent home specialized homework in reading that was designed just for her.
-I continued to keep notes and data, and finally did my own in-depth assessment to try to identify where the problem lay.
+I kept more data and worked even harder with her small group and I sent home specialized homework in reading that was designed just for her.
+I continued to keep notes and data and finally did my own in-depth assessment to try to identify where the problem lay.

 And I went back to the IEP board.
 This time, three months later, they took me seriously and her parents consented to have her evaluated.

-Sure enough, the struggle this little girl had been experiencing in learning to read was not related to the fact the her first language was Korean, it was related to the fact that her brain just wasn’t making the connections as easily as her peers, or at all.
+Sure enough, the struggle this little girl had been experiencing in learning to read was not related to the fact that her first language was Korean, it was related to the fact that her brain just wasn’t making the connections as easily as her peers, or at all.

 She had a reading disability.

 This little girl finally started receiving the services she needed, but what I would have given to know what I do now about identifying reading disabilities.